 Finally, the 3D pseudo-stratigraphy map illustrates the layer's superposition and helps to determine the most appropriate layer for long-term hot underground water exploitation due to the existence of a strong geothermal gradient in the Xingning area.
-Thus, the thickness of the LWG layer overlaying the MWG which constitutes reservoir rock plays an important role and is more crucial to find hot water in the Xingning area.
+Thus, the thickness of the LWG layer overlaying the MWG which constitutes reservoir rock plays an important role in finding hot water in the Xingning area.

 DISCUSSION